Birgitta Jónsdóttir

 Birgitta Jónsdóttir (born 17 April 1967) is an Icelandic politician, anarchist, poet, and activist.
 She was a Member of the Althing (MP) for the Southwest Constituency from 2013 to 2017, representing the Pirate Party, having been elected at the 2013 election.
 She was previously an MP for Reykjavík Constituency South from 2009 to 2013.
 In November 2017, she has announced to retire from politics "for now".

 She published her first book of poetry at the age of 22, and later became a web developer.
-She was a noted Icelandic activist, and took on a number of roles during the protests following the 2007–2008 financial crisis.
+She was a noted Icelandic activist, and took on a number of roles during the protests following the 2008 financial crisis.

 She was first elected as an MP representing the Citizens' Movement in the 2009 election.
 Later in 2009, she left the Citizens' Movement and joined The Movement.
 She became involved with WikiLeaks during Julian Assange's visit to Iceland in 2010, and helped to produce the Collateral Murder video.
 Following her time with WikiLeaks, she created the International Modern Media Institute, of which she became executive director in 2011.
 She was also involved in two court cases in the United States during her parliamentary term, one of which was the high-profile case Hedges vs Obama.
 In 2012, close to the end of her term, she co-founded the Icelandic Pirate Party, becoming their first MP.

 In the 2013 election, Birgitta was elected as a Pirate Party MP, alongside two others.
 She served as Chairman of the Pirate Party from 2014 to 2015.

 Early life

 Birgitta was born in Reykjavík on 17 April 1967, the daughter of Icelandic folk singer Bergþóra Árnadóttir (1948–2007).
 Her father left the family when she was just a baby, and so she was adopted by her mother's new husband, shipowner and fisherman Jón Ólafsson (1940–1987).
 She completed her primary school education in 1983.
 Her first love, as a teenager, was Jón Gnarr, who went on to become Mayor of Reykjavík.
 They "took drugs together, read anarchist literature and planned to start an Icelandic branch of Greenpeace."
-Her adoptive father, Jón Ólafsson, committed suicide when she was 20 years old by walking into an icy river during a storm.
+Her adoptive father, Jón Ólafsson, died of suicide when she was 20 years old by walking into an icy river during a storm.